- Last Updated on Wednesday, 26 November 2014 09:17

 - Published on Thursday, 24 May 2012 11:47

-Using the powerful QCAD 3 scripting interface, new interactive tools and user interface components can be added to QCAD 3 without having to set up a development environment or requiring a special developer license.
-In the same manner completely new applications can be developed using only the script interface of QCAD 3.
+Using the powerful QCAD 3 scripting interface, new interactive tools and user interface components can be added to QCAD without having to set up a development environment or requiring a special developer license.
+In the same manner completely new applications can be developed using only the script interface of QCAD.

-Extending QCAD 3 involves creating an ECMAScript file which does something when QCAD 3 is loaded.
-For example, if the extension is a tool, it might add a menu, tool button, command or keycode to launch the tool.
+Extending QCAD involves creating an ECMAScript file which adds a user interface component when QCAD is loaded.
+For example, if the extension is a new tool, the script might add a menu, tool bar button, command or keycode to launch that tool.

 When the tool is launched, the same script starts to handle all user interaction to 'do something'.
-It might for example show a dialog, ask for some user input, allow the user to specify a position in the drawing and based on those inputs add some entities to the drawing.
+It might for example show a dialog, ask for some user input, allow the user to specify a position in the drawing, etc. Based on those inputs the script might for example add or modify the contents of a drawing.

-- A tool that automatically generates an often used component from some user given parameters and lets the user position the component in the current drawing.
+- A tool that automatically generates a reusable component from some user given parameters and optionally lets the user position the component in the current drawing.